 - Doesn’t provide the spotlight or throw distance of a flashlight; better suited for general illumination of a room or work area.

 What It Is

 A flashlight is a small, handheld light.
-Most people have some sort of flashlight at home.
-When choosing a flashlight for a blackout kit, my recommendation is to find one that has an LED light source (instead of an old style light bulb) and that takes standard alkaline batteries (no fancy, expensive lithium batteries).
+Most people have a flashlight at home.
+When choosing a flashlight for a blackout kit, my recommendation is to find one that has an LED light source (instead of an old style light bulb), and that takes standard alkaline batteries (no fancy, expensive lithium batteries).

 Why Choose An LED Light?

 - The efficiency is much greater than that of an old style light bulb, giving you better value for your money

 - Tougher than traditional bulbs, can be dropped without the worry of shattering